Core Rules: Creating a Character

 Aegic

-Unique Ability: Adds proficiency twice to blocked damage.
+Unique Ability: Adds proficiency to blocked damage (if proficient in Strength, add proficiency a second time).

 Role Example: An Aegis Paladin may specialize in shielding allies and absorbing incoming attacks.